 Another major breakthrough we are going to experience with the inception of 5G is XR( Cross Reality).
 XR is a mix of Augmented Reality and Virtual Reality.
 XR brings us a lot of new features like real-time video chat, 360-degree audio and VR based gaming.
 Imagine putting on your VR headsets and playing a game like PUBG with your friends where you can feel like you are actually inside the game.
 Or imagine being present right in front of your favorite artists at a concert directly from your home using a VR headset.
 All these insane possibilities could be feasible with 5G coupled XR.

-These are some of the many possibilities that 5G brings us.
-There are several other unexplored horizons that 5G will slowly uncover and we just need to wait to get a glimpse of them.
-We can look forward to seeing some exciting changes in the future, but it will still take some time for the 5G to reach its full potential.
+These are some of the many possibilities that 5G NR brings us.
+There are several other unexplored horizons that 5G will slowly uncover and we just need to patiently wait till we get there.